When Large Language Models are Reliable for Judging Empathic Communication: Methods

 \subsection{Crowd Annotations}

 We used the mean of crowdsourced annotations as the final annotation by the crowd for each framework.
 For the Empathetic Dialogues, EPITOME, and Perceived Empathy datasets, we relied on the crowd annotations provided by the original authors.
 In the Empathetic Dialogues dataset, two independent annotators annotated each conversation, and their ratings were averaged to produce a single score.
 In the EPITOME dataset, there was only one annotation per conversation.
 For the Perceived Empathy dataset, we used the mean ratings provided by the authors, which were provided by 2-4 annotators per conversation.
 For the Lend an Ear pilot experiment, we crowdsourced annotations, with each conversation being evaluated by between 2 and 11 independent annotators per conversation.
+We used mean crowd ratings for all analyses to ensure consistency across datasets since only means were available for Perceived Empathy and EPITOME had a single annotator.